 Make sure the charity spends wisely.

-A charity can have an excellent reputation and still be lousy with how it handles its money.
+A local children’s charity can have an excellent reputation and still be lousy with how it handles its money.
 That’s why looking at the charity’s financial reports or visiting a site like Charity Navigator can help you determine if the charity makes the most of its financial resources.
 The best charities keep their overhead costs very low so that more money can go where it is needed most.
-Watch for charities that send a lot of free gifts when you donate, send excessive mailings or do a lot of phone calling, as these are all expenses that don’t do much to support your cause.
+Watch for charities that send a lot of free gifts when you donate, send excessive mailings, or do a lot of phone calls, as these are all expenses that don’t do much to support your cause.

 One sign that your charity makes the most of its resources is a large volunteer base.
 If an organization has a large group of enthusiastic volunteers, chances are good that they know how to keep costs low and focus on the cause.